 Finding the right work for you

 It is important to find volunteer work that you enjoy, are passionate about and feel confident in doing.
-In order to narrow down your options and find the best one for you, a life coach may ask you a selection of questions.
-Together you will discuss your time commitments, your key skills and passions, as well as any other questions you may have.
-If you have a particular skill you wish to develop, or you need more experience in a certain job sector, your life coach can help you decide which form of charity work will be most beneficial.
+If you have a particular skill you wish to develop, or you need more experience in a certain job sector, your coach can help you decide which form of volunteer work will be most beneficial.

-Don’t be afraid to ask questions before choosing a position, both to your life coach and the company running the programme.
+Don’t be afraid to ask questions before choosing a position, both to your coach and the organisation running the programme.
 Asking questions shows interest, but also ensures you are getting the most out of the experience.

 Preparing you for volunteer work

 While you will build upon skills during the work, it can be useful to go in knowing what is expected from you.
 Your coach will be able to prepare you for your placement, explaining the skills required and how you can work on them before starting.